Vicomtech/profe2025/subtask2/README.md

 | Ensemble LLM     | Gemma3 + Phi4 + Qwen2.5          | 100,00%  | 89,47%   | 98,04%   | 85,11%   | 93,75%   | 81,25%   | 92,48%           |

-##Example
+## Example
 There are two different formats for these exercises:
-- Example 1  where there are more questions than answers
+- Example 1  where there are more source texts than target texts

-- Example 2, where there are more answers than questions
+- Example 2, where there are more target texts than source texts